sanklamm/100-days-of-code/README.md

 * Testing the toolchain (REPL driven development)

 ### Day 1
-* Clojure Syntax and basic language usepackage
+* Clojure Syntax and basic language use

 ### Day 2-31
 Exercises from the following websites: